netsec-ethz/rains/design-scalable-signature-updates.md

 Source: https://calculator.s3.amazonaws.com/index.html
 AWS: c3.2xlarge 8 vCPU, 15GB RAM, 160GB SSD, I/O high, US-east Virginia: 114$/month
 AWS: c3.2xlarge 8 vCPU, 15GB RAM, 160GB SSD, I/O high, Frankfurt: 162$/month

+## Bootstrapping

+Every rains server must have a delegation assertion from the root (which is self-signed by the root), a redirect assertion to know which name is responsible to provide information about the root, a service assertion to obtain the name of the root's naming service and port, and an ip4 assertion about the server's ip address which hosts the root's naming service.
+With these four assertions a rains server can do recursive lookup and obtain at the end of the process the sought information or a proof that this information does not exist.
+Every authority over a zone must create four such entries about its zone and let its superordinate sign and store them.
+Example of the four necessary bootstrap assertions for the root.
+1. :A: @ . . :deleg: <public key>
+2. :A: @ . . :redir: ns
+3. :A: ns . . :srv: ns1 1234 0
+4. :A: ns1 . . :ip4: 192.0.2.0

 ## Open questions